serranoarevalo/gh-hits/README.md

 ### Notes:

-To prevent abuse, this only works for github profiles.
+To prevent abuse this only works for github profiles.